 In the future, we aim at increasing the robustness and generalization capabilities of our models by enforcing more explicitly temporal and spatial invariance (as physical laws are constant and homogeneous).
-Another important step will be to test our framework on real video footage to assess the ability of the predictions to generalize to situations affected by real-world nuisance factors.
+Finally, we plan to work on the generalization abilities of our multiple objects pipeline to handle various object shapes and remove the limitation of having to known the number of objects in advance.